Enertor Performance Insoles – 4 months on

 So how am I finding my Enertors?

 As you can see, I am putting the mileage in (as compared to 2016) almost 4 times the amount of road, trail and treadmill running.
 Which means 4 times the amount of stress on my legs, knees and feet.
 I completely believe the insoles have helped me remain injury free.
 My friends have commented how I have yet to pick up any injuries or even niggles for that matter.
+I’m confident because I know I’ll have access to Sports Medicine Injuries services if I ever get injured.

 My PRs for 10km have come down (still working on it to come down further) whilst my PR at Park Run has also come down.
 The weight of the insoles are only 100g, so very little impact for any runner but with a huge amount of benefit.
 In the gym, the insole helps to keep my foot stable within the shoe.
 With Body Combat, there is a lot of lateral movement and the heel cup certainly helps.